 There were concerns that the Spanish Grand Prix was going to fall off the race calendar from 2020, but the local government ensured its survival with cash donations into the track.

 Fernando Alonso is Spain’s only Spanish Formula One champion, having won the World Drivers’ Championship twice.
 Alonso is also the only Spanish driver to have won a Grand Prix, so is a legend in the sport in Spain.
-There is also Madrid native Carlos Sainz currently racing for Ferrari this season, who could also be bringing in some big results for the country this year!
+In 2021, Fernando Alonso came 19th in the Spanish Grand Prix, being represented by Alpine.
+The Madrid native Carlos Sainz came a lucky 7th racing for Ferrari last season in the same race, representing Spain well!